A History of Pantheism:

 or be conceived.

-John Toland - inventor of the word pantheist
+John Toland - first to use the word Pantheist

 - The sun is my father, the earth my mother,